-While aluminium is rust free, it still falls prey to staining and colour degradation.
+While aluminum is rust free, it still falls prey to staining and colour degradation.
 When left unattended, it can slowly turn into an unattractive shade of green-brown.
-Before your aluminium can reach that stage, there are a few cleaning tips that you can incorporate to keep the metal shining brighter than the sun.
+Before your aluminum can reach that stage, there are a few cleaning tips that you can incorporate to keep the metal shining brighter than the sun.

 - A simple wipe down with lukewarm water and a microfiber cloth.

 - Solvents such as kerosene, turpentine or white spirit.

 - Chemical cleaners.
 Caution must be obtained whole using these cleaners and the usage guidelines must be read thoroughly.
 To minimize damage, try using a non-etching solution

 - Abrasive wax can provide a deeper clean but will leave a few unsightly lines.

 - Abrasive cleaners are the most heavy-duty erasers present and must be used under professional guidance

 Depending upon the type of aluminum, different cleaning methods are recommended.
 When choosing any one of them, it is always advised to read the manufacturers’ booklet prior.

 After any cleaning, let the pieces dry completely before storage.
 Make sure that no white streaks remain on the metal, as they can bring forth staining in the longer run.
 Special care must be given to the edges of aluminum vessels and pipes, as they are the starting points for most contamination.

 For Cleaning Aluminum Vessels